BenIsenstein/BenIsenstein/README.md

 - 👋 Hi, I’m @BenIsenstein
-- 👀 I’m interested in - EdTech, Automation, Design, UX
+- 👀 I’m interested in - Creative coding, Automation, and Browser APIs
-- ✌🏼 Some hobbies of mine are - Backpacking, Music, Cooking, Yoga
+- ✌🏼 Some hobbies of mine are - Backpacking, Music, Yoga
-- 🌱 I’m currently learning - Advanced React, Next.js, CSS/SCSS, Rock Climbing
+- 🌱 I’m currently learning - Canvas API, Optimistic UI updates,
-- 💞️ I’m looking to collaborate on - Front end frameworks, and Music Education Technology!! :-)
+- 💞️ I’m looking to collaborate on - Anything inspiring, with people who I like working with :)
 - 📫 How to reach me - ben.isenstein@gmail.com

 <!---